 - How can we use the 2 to 1 MUX as OR, AND and NOT gates?

-A Multiplexer is also called Data Selector, universal Logic, Many to one Logic or parallel to serial convertor because it has the ability to select from numbers of inputs.
-It can be shortened as MUX or MPX.
+A Multiplexer is also called Data Selector, Universal Logic Selector, Many-to-one Logic converter and Parallel-to-Serial Convertor because it has the ability to select a single input from multiple inputs.

 We have discussed its types in our Lecture.

 As the name justifies, the 2 to 1 Multiplexer is the one where we have two inputs and only one output.
 Let's find what are 2:1 MUX.

 " The kind of Multiplexer or MUX that contains two inputs, one Selector and one Output is called 2-to-1 MUX or multiplexer.
 The inputs are usually named as D0 and D1, the selector is termed as S and the output is called Y."